Reinforcement Learning Based Quantum Circuit Optimization via ZX-Calculus: Quantum Circuit Optimization via ZX-Calculus: State of the Art

 \subsection{Graph-theoretic rules}

-Local complementation (Eq.\ref{eq:lcomp-simp}) and pivoting (Eq.\ref{eq:piv-simp})\cite{Duncan_2020} are the two essential rules that are used for the simplification of graph-like diagrams, and are inspired in their counterparts from graph theory \cite{Anton, 10.5555/51355.51360}.
-Local complementation can be applied to spiders whose phase is $\pm \pi/2$ (marked with $\star$),
+Local complementation (Eq. \ref{eq:lcomp-simp}) and pivoting (Eq. \ref{eq:piv-simp})\cite{Duncan_2020} are the two essential rules that are used for the simplification of graph-like diagrams, and are inspired in their counterparts from graph theory \cite{Anton, 10.5555/51355.51360}.
+Local complementation (\textbf{lc}) can be applied to spiders whose phase is $\pm \pi/2$ (or proper Clifford spiders, marked with $\star$),

 provided that they are connected by Hadamard wires to all of their neighbours and that they are all green spiders.
-This transformation, removes the target spider from the diagram and modifies the connectivity of its neighbourhood by complementing it, i.e., two neighbours that were connected become disconnected, and two neighbours that were disconnected become connected.
+This transformation removes the target spider from the diagram and modifies the connectivity of its neighbourhood by complementing it, i.e., two neighbours that were connected become disconnected, and two neighbours that were disconnected become connected.
 Additionally, the phases of the neighbours are updated by subtracting the phase of the removed spider.
-On the other hand, pivoting (Eq.\ref{eq:piv-simp}) can be applied to a pair of interior connected spiders with phase equal to 0 or $\pi$ that are only connected to green spiders through blue wires
+On the other hand, pivoting (\textbf{\textit{p}}) can be applied to a pair of interior connected spiders with phase equal to 0 or $\pi$ (Pauli spiders) that are only connected to green spiders through blue wires.

-This rule transforms the graph by removing the pair of spiders at the cost of performing local complementation on three subsets: the unique neighborhood of the first spider $\{\alpha_1,\alpha_2\}$, the unique neighbourhood of the second spider $\{\gamma_1,\gamma_2\}$ and the common neighourhood of both spiders $\{\beta_1\}$.
+This rule transforms the graph by removing the pair of spiders at the cost of performing local complementation on three subsets: the unique neighbourhood of the first spider $\{\alpha_1,\alpha_2\}$, the unique neighbourhood of the second spider $\{\gamma_1,\gamma_2\}$ and the common neighbourhood of both spiders $\{\beta_1\}$.
 In short, any edge connecting nodes from different subsets will disappear, and vice versa.
 The phases of the remaining nodes are also updated as described in the aforementioned equation.

-The pivoting rule can also be applied to remove a spider ($u$) that is adjacent to a boundary spider, i.e., an input or output of the circuit (represented as black dots in the diagrams of this article, see FIG.\ref{rules-ZX} for an example).
-To do so, one needs to apply the (\textbf{\textit{id}}) rule to transform the black wire as
+The pivoting rule can also be slightly modified to remove a spider ($u$) that is adjacent to a boundary spider (\textbf{\textit{p1}}).